ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### Use of wildcards
 {: #fgac-attributes-wildcards}

-A condition attribute’s values can include a wildcard when the operator is `stringMatch` or `stringMatchAnyOf`.
+A condition attribute’s values can include a [wildcard](/docs/account?topic=account-wildcard#string-comparisons) when the operator is `stringMatch` or `stringMatchAnyOf`.

 **Examples of using wildcards in condition statements:**

 Consider the object named *"folder1/subfolder1/file.txt"*:

 Path of *“folder1/*”*
-- User will get read, write and management access, as defined by the role, to all objects that start with *“folder1/”*
+- User will get read, write or management access, as defined by the role, to all objects that start with *“folder1/”*

 Prefix of *"folder1/*"* `AND` no Delimiter
 - For an object list request with prefix set to *“folder1/”* and no delimiter, the user request will return all objects that start with *“folder1/”*